primegen-git/file-sharing-management-api/README.md

-# file-sharing-management-api
-Okay, here's a README.md structure based on the project requirements, written from the perspective of describing the completed project.
-You'll need to fill in specifics based on your actual implementation (like the exact Python framework used, specific library choices, actual API response formats, etc.).

 # File Sharing & Management System Backend

 This repository contains the backend service for a robust File Sharing and Management System.
 It allows users to register, log in, upload files securely, manage their metadata, share files via public links, and search through their uploads.
 The system is built using Python and leverages PostgreSQL for metadata storage, Redis for caching, and AWS S3 (or local storage) for file persistence.